Want a greener Halloween this year? Here’s how to create a safe & healthy Halloween celebration with tips from savvy green bloggers.

 Variation: After drizzling boiled, drained seeds with olive oil, sprinkle with 2 teaspoons Worcestershire sauce, 2 teaspoons soy sauce and 1/2 teaspoon garlic powder in addition to salt, pepper and cayenne pepper.
 Proceed as above.

-Thanks to all the generous bloggers who contributed to this post!
+Thanks to all the generous bloggers who contributed their healthy Halloween ideas!

 Image credits: jack o’ lantern — Tomasz Stasiuk; pumpkin seeds — Brian Jackson via Flickr